puppetlabs/puppetlabs-packer/templates/sles/README.md

 ### About

 This contains all of the var files required to build any of the other templates in the `templates/common` directory.

+### Support Status

+This repository includes OS platforms that are officially supported at Puppet and ones that are entirely maintained by the community.
+Packer templates include a `support_status` variable which indicates whether the template is puppet maintained vs. community maintained.

+Puppet maintained SLES versions include 12.1.

 ### Building